mee0011/anonymous-feedback-app/README.md

-# TrueVoice - Web Feedback Application
+# Anonymous-Feedback-App - Web Feedback Application

-TrueVoice is a full-stack web application built with **Java** and the **Spring Boot** framework.
+Anonymous-Feedback-App is a full-stack web application built with **Java** and the **Spring Boot** framework.
 It allows users to register, log in, and post feedback.
 The application is secured using Spring Security and features a fully responsive, in-memory data management, and data encryption.

 ## 🚀 Features Implemented